zzhangjii/learning-library/workshops/File_ObjectStorage_ADWC_OAC/README.md

 <a href="https://apexapps.oracle.com/pls/apex/f?p=44785:112:0::::P112_CONTENT_ID:22791" target="_blank">**Click here to watch a video demonstration**</a> of running queries against the sample data sets that are part of your Autonomous Data Warehouse.

-## Lab 3: Loading Data into Your New Autonomous Data Warehouse
+## Step 3: Visualize data in ADWC using OAC or DVD
 In this lab, you will be uploading files to Oracle Object Storage, creating new sample tables, loading data into those sample tables from files on the OCI Object Storage, and troubleshooting errors relating to your data load jobs.

 **Key Objectives**: